MilanStaffehl/numdantic/README.md

 > [!NOTE]
 >
-> There is one significant caveat to this approach: you cannot mix unspecified axes and axes of specific length, i.e. attempting to assign `widescreen_image` to a variable typed to have shape `tuple[int, int, int]` does not work and will cause type checkers to report an error.
-Once you opt for literals in your shapes, you will have to commit to them.
+> In `numpy` versions before 2.1.0, you cannot mix unspecified axes and axes of specific length, i.e. attempting to assign `widescreen_image` to a variable typed to have shape `tuple[int, int, int]` does not work and will cause type checkers to report an error.
 Learn more about this limitation and why it occurs in the section about [Limitations](#limitations).

 ### Named axes